-The presence of the central green and landscaped avenue along Stynie Road will provide a softer and welcoming development and ensures compliance with policy E5, in that, over 20% of the site area has been given over to open space.
+The presence of the central green and landscaped avenue along Stynie Road will provide a softer and welcoming development and ensures compliance with policy E5, in that over 20% of the designation area will be given over to open space (i.e. 24%).
+With the SUDs area to the north included this rises to 31%.